Skip to main content

 • Women's Health

-• Like many things, more is not necessarily better.
-I recommend pregnant woman start with one drop of their chosen essential oil and increase up to three to five drops based on their tolerance.
-Pregnancy can increase sensitivity to smell, and some women can find aromatherapy overwhelming.
-It may even trigger symptoms, such as nausea.
-Try placing the oil on a tissue or cotton ball for inhalation, which can easily be removed if you don’t tolerate it well.
+I recommend that pregnant people start with one drop of their chosen essential oil and increase it to three to five drops based on their tolerance.
+Pregnancy can increase sensitivity to smell, and some people find aromatherapy overwhelming.
+It may even trigger symptoms such as nausea.
+Try placing the oil on a tissue or cotton ball for inhalation, which can easily be removed if you don't tolerate the fragrance.

 Topics in this Post